selkamand/crux-docs/docs/source/appendices/manuscript_recreation.rst

 Screenshot 12 shows the Mutalisk signature output from sample LUAD7_primary1, a primary lung tumour showing a typical smokers profile with high SBS4.
 Highlighted (blue line) is the signature plot presented in El-Kamand et al Figure 5C (recoloured for clarity).
-The signature proportion varies slightly over time as the signature data is updated in the Mutalisk portal.

 .. container:: example-box